 Australian-born psychologist Elton Mayo.

-What does the human relations theory involve?
+What is the human relations theory?

 Tasked with improving productivity among dissatisfied employees, Mayo attempted to improve worker satisfaction by changing certain conditions such as lighting, temperature, and break duration, all of which had a positive effect.